 - assessment of claims

-Claims assessors are independent expert decision makers appointed to make impartial determinations of claims disputes.
+Claims decision makers are independent DRS decision makers appointed to make impartial determinations of claims disputes.

-The lists of claims assessors is available here.
+The lists of claims decision makers is available here.

 - Broken Hill

 * Sydney assessments are generally held at the SIRA offices at: level 21, 1 Oxford St Darlinghurst.

 Assessments in rural or regional NSW are generally held in government offices or other suitable venues.

 CARS Claims Assessors determine the location and venue of the assessment conference taking into account the views of the injured person and the insurer.